 19. Lady’s Slipper Orchid (Cypripedium)

 The Lady’s Slipper Orchid is a beautiful flowering plant with a peculiar shape that grows in the wild in the Eastern United States.
-It grows on a very long and wide stalk, with two separate stems come together at ground level to form a single flower stalk.
+It grows on a very long and wide stalk, with two separate stems coming together at ground level to form a single flower stalk.